ause-journal/ause-journal.github.io/docs/25ssbse.md

 Opening date: 5th of February

-Submission Deadline: 5th of June
+Submission Deadline: 5th of September

 ---